ire4ever1190/app4flask/README.md

 you probably want to start using it.
 If you want to just view it like a website then just navigate to the index page.
 If you want to use this in your own script or program then it's very easy to get the info.
-Here is an example to get the current days timetable then to get the second sessions class
+Here is an example to get the current days timetable then to get the first sessions class
 ```
 >>> import requests
 >>> headers = {"username": username}